 By and large, there should be no problem with breastfeeding following breast augmentation.
 However, any interference with breastfeeding post-breast implants will depend on the surgical incision done during the surgery.
 Incisions done through the armpit and beneath the breast folds should not cause any problem at all.
 On the other hand, the periareolar incision (the “smile” incision around the areola) has been shown to present greater risks of interference in breastfeeding.

-If you have more questions concerning breast implants, get in touch with us today for a personal consultation with Dr. Russo!
+If you have more questions concerning breast implants, get in touch with us today for a personal consultation with Boston plastic surgeon, Dr. Russo!
 Contact (617)964-1440 or fill out this contact form.
 Call today to book your appointment with us!

 575 Boylston Street, Newton Centre, MA 02459